 This place was also the homeland of prehistoric people, who built their pueblos and settled here.
 Likely, the drought forced them to eventually abandon their settlements…

 You can visit both sites with just one ticket ($20 per vehicle or at no extra cost with the Annual US Park Pass “America the Beautiful”).

 The Monument Valley is undoubtedly the most iconic symbol of the America’s Wild West and the land that Hollywood has loved like no other!
 It is a red-sand desert on the border between Arizona and Utah, famous for its rock formations that have been sculpted beautifully by rain and wind over the course of time…

 The wider region belongs to the Navajo Indians, and it is actually them who will collect your entrance fee for visiting the park ($20 per vehicle, NOT included in the Annual US Park Pass “America the Beautiful”).

 You can easily explore the majestic landscape by driving on the scenic route with your own vehicle.
 The route is perfectly sign-marked to ensure that you will not miss a single attraction.
 Reserve 2-4 hours for the scenic route, to be on the safe side.

 Alternatively, you can book a half-day or full-day Jeep tour with a Navajo guide.
-Such a tour is way more expensive, but gives visitors the opportunity to access areas that only Indians are allowed to enter.
-The call is yours!!!
+Such a tour is, of course, much more expensive but gives visitors the opportunity to access areas that only Indians are allowed to enter.
+The call is yours!